Coobiw/KNN_with_MaxHeap/README.md

 I also write some function document in this file.
 You can run it to see them.

+Actually, when you use the model to predict, you will use majority votes in my view.
+You can multiply a weight when voting.
+Maybe,the weight can be "1/distance".

 ### maxheap.py
 In this file, I establish a big root binary heap to optimize the KNN algorithm.
 You can run it to see the performance.